 (STEM = Science, Technology, Engineering, and Mathematics)

 School of Science and Mathematics Faculty Profiles

-Through our Academic Extension programs, Upper Iowa gives students the flexibility to study beyond the traditional campus setting at one of our education centers, or through online or independent study courses.
+Through our Academic Extension programs, Upper Iowa gives students the flexibility to study beyond the traditional campus setting at one of our education centers, or through online or self-paced degree program courses.
 Students may earn undergraduate degrees in accounting, business administration, criminal justice, emergency and disaster management, financial management, health services administration, human resources management, human services, interdisciplinary studies, management, marketing, management information systems, psychology, public administration (with fire science or law enforcement emphasis) and social science.
 In addition to baccalaureate degrees, the AE program offers certificate programs in emergency and disaster management, human resources management, marketing, organizational communication and organizational leadership.
 Associate of Arts degrees are available in liberal arts and general business.
-The RN-BSN major is available at the Des Moines and Cedar Rapids centers in Iowa, and Elementary and Secondary Education can be pursued at the Des Moines and Waterloo, Iowa, centers.
+The RN-BSN major is available at the Cedar Rapids center, Des Moines center, the Mary Greeley Medical Center in Ames, Iowa, the Mesa center in Arizona, and through the Online Program.
+The Elementary and Secondary Education can be pursued at the Des Moines and Waterloo, Iowa, centers.
 Three master’s degrees are available including the Master of Business Administration (with emphasis in accounting, corporate financial management, global business, human resources management, organizational development or quality management); the Master of Higher Education Administration and the Master of Public Administration (with emphasis in Health and Human Services, Homeland Security, Justice Administration, and Public Personnel Management).